 Famed for its soft pile, cashmere jumpers have a luxurious and opulent feel that is softer and warmer than traditional sheep wool.
 The silky fibres don’t have that itchy quality of normal wool, but it still provides exceptional warmth without having to layer up.
 Cashmere is often described as the most premium of the wools used to make clothing, and it’s easy to see why.

 We’ve all been there haven’t we?
 Our beautiful knitted clothing coming out of the washing machine three sizes smaller than when it went in.
 Disaster.
 Whilst it’s fairly easy to wash wool clothing to ensure it keeps its shape and size, there are a few pitfalls that could spell tragedy for your favourite garment.
+Remember, you don’t need to wash your knitwear after every use – only when you really need to.

 Wool clothing is best either handwashed or on the wool cycle in your washing machine, although it’s important to know that different fibres need a different care routine.
 The pre-created wool setting on your washing machine should wash your woollen garment at the correct temperature and spin cycle.
 If your machine doesn’t have a wool or handwash setting, it’s better to play it safe and handwash your clothes.